stealjs/steal/docs/stealjs.md

 Its module loader, [steal], supports the future - [ES6 Module Loader](https://github.com/ModuleLoader/es6-module-loader) syntax -
-with everything [traceur supports](https://github.com/google/traceur-compiler/wiki/LanguageFeatures), while supporting AMD, and CommonJS.
+with everything [traceur supports](https://github.com/google/traceur-compiler/wiki/LanguageFeatures), while supporting [syntax.amd], and [syntax.CommonJS].
 It can load [npm] modules without configuration.

 Steal makes common use cases as simply as possible.
 Steal automatically loads a [@config config] and [@dev development tools] module, supports css and less, and makes it easy to switch